Retreats Vs Therapy For Depression

 The DSM criteria for major depressive disorder or major depression asserts that at least five symptoms of depression must last for two weeks or more, affecting a person most of the day, daily.
 This would be considered a major depressive episode.
-What an episode of major depression looks like can vary from person to person, but it may include symptoms such as:
+How an episode of major depression can manifest may vary from person to person, but it may include symptoms such as:

-If you notice ongoing symptoms of depression in yourself, it is important to talk with a mental health professional who can help.
+If you notice ongoing symptoms of depression in yourself, it’s important to talk with a mental health professional who can help.
 Although some say that depression is attributed to a chemical imbalance, there are many different factors that can go into the development of a mood disorder, and experts say that this is an oversimplification.
-The good news is that there are ways to work toward depression recovery or symptom reduction.

 It’s worth noting that it is common for people with depression to live with another additional mental health condition.
 For example, someone might also live with an anxiety disorder or a substance use disorder.
-If you or someone you know might be facing concerns related to substance abuse or substance use disorder, help is available.
-Please contact the Substance Abuse and Mental Health Services Administration (SAMHSA) helpline at 1-800-662-HELP (4357) if you or someone you know experiences concerns related to a substance use disorder or substance abuse.
+If you or someone you know might be facing concerns related to substance use disorder, help is available.
+Please contact the Substance Abuse and Mental Health Services Administration (SAMHSA) helpline at 1-800-662-HELP (4357) if you or someone you know experiences concerns related to a substance use disorder.